 To make sure salmon freezes at its best, consider the following methods for proper storage:

 - Vacuum Sealer: As I mentioned earlier, I believe vacuum packing is the best method for long-term freezer storage.
 It keeps air out and prevents freezer burn.
+There are lots of solid products out there, but here’s the one that I use.
+I find it’s a great option for portioning out food like salmon filets, but if you’re looking for something to vacuum-seal really large cuts (like a smoked brisket), I’d look at other options that hold larger quantities.

 Avoid placing salmon near the front of your freezer where temps fluctuate more—I like to store it in the back or bottom for the most consistent cold.